Packages and Binaries:

 sudo apt install massdns

-[email protected]:~# massdns -h Usage: massdns [options] [domainlist] -b --bindto Bind to IP address and port.
+root@kali:~# massdns -h Usage: massdns [options] [domainlist] -b --bindto Bind to IP address and port.
 (Default: 0.0.0.0:0) --busy-poll Use busy-wait polling instead of epoll. -c --resolve-count Number of resolves for a name before giving up.
 (Default: 50) --drop-group Group to drop privileges to when running as root.
 (Default: nogroup) --drop-user User to drop privileges to when running as root.
-(Default: nobody) --flush Flush the output file whenever a response was received. -h --help Show this help. -i --interval Interval in milliseconds to wait between multiple resolves of the same domain.
+(Default: nobody) --filter Only output packets with the specified response code. --flush Flush the output file whenever a response was received. -h --help Show this help. --ignore Do not output packets with the specified response code. -i --interval Interval in milliseconds to wait between multiple resolves of the same domain.
 (Default: 500) -l --error-log Error log file path.
 (Default: /dev/stderr) --norecurse Use non-recursive queries.
 Useful for DNS cache snooping. -o --output Flags for output formatting. --predictable Use resolvers incrementally.
 Useful for resolver tests. --processes Number of processes to be used for resolving.
 (Default: 1) -q --quiet Quiet mode. --rcvbuf Size of the receive buffer in bytes. --retry Unacceptable DNS response codes.
 (Default: REFUSED) -r --resolvers Text file containing DNS resolvers. --root Do not drop privileges when running as root.
 Not recommended. -s --hashmap-size Number of concurrent lookups.
 (Default: 10000) --sndbuf Size of the send buffer in bytes. --status-format Format for real-time status updates, json or ansi (Default: ansi) --sticky Do not switch the resolver when retrying. --socket-count Socket count per process.
 (Default: 1) -t --type Record type to be resolved.
 (Default: A) --verify-ip Verify IP addresses of incoming replies. -w --outfile Write to the specified output file instead of standard output.
-Output flags: S - simple text output F - full text output B - binary output J - ndjson output Advanced flags for the simple output mode: d - Include records from the additional section. i - Indent any reply record. l - Separate replies using a line feed. m - Only output reply records that match the question name. n - Include records from the answer section. q - Print the question. r - Prepend resolver IP address, Unix timestamp and return code to the question line. s - Separate packet sections using a line feed. t - Include TTL and record class within the output. u - Include records from the authority section.
+Output flags: S - simple text output F - full text output B - binary output J - ndjson output Advanced flags for the simple output mode: d - Include records from the additional section. i - Indent any reply record. l - Separate replies using a line feed. m - Only output reply records that match the question name. n - Include records from the answer section. q - Print the question. r - Print the question with resolver IP address, Unix timestamp and return code prepended. s - Separate packet sections using a line feed. t - Include TTL and record class within the output. u - Include records from the authority section.